 If you run a hospital, lab, chemical operation, or other medical facility, you know deionized water is essential.
-That’s why here at Ultra Pure Water Technologies, LLC in Cincinnati, OH, we go above and beyond to be your all-in-one source for deionization products and services.
+That’s why here at Ultra Pure Water Technologies in Cincinnati, Springdale, and Hamilton County, OH, we go above and beyond to be your all-in-one source for deionization products and services.
 From the design and installation of services, to exchange tanks, we bring you the oversight necessary for complete water deionization, no matter the scale you demand it at.

 Why Use Deionization (SDI)?